Quantum-secure message authentication via blind-unforgeability: Abstract

 \section{Abstract}

-Formulating and designing unforgeable authentication of classical messages in the presence of quantum adversaries has been a challenge, as the familiar classical notions of unforgeability do not directly translate into meaningful notions in the quantum setting.
+Formulating and designing authentication of classical messages in the presence of adversaries with quantum query access has been a longstanding challenge, as the familiar classical notions of unforgeability do not directly translate into meaningful notions in the quantum setting.
 A particular difficulty is how to fairly capture the notion of ``predicting an unqueried value'' when the adversary can query in quantum superposition.
-In this work, we uncover serious shortcomings in existing approaches, and propose a new definition.
-We then support its viability by a number of constructions and characterizations.